jeffpar/pcjs.v1/devices/pdp11/machine/1170/panel/debugger/README.md

 	Note: When loading the program you must be in console physical [i.e., the ADDRESS select switch must be set to "CONS PHY", which is the default setting of the PDPjs Front Panel].

-Before running the above code, you should turn Bus messages off (ie, "m bus off"); otherwise, the quantity of messages will slow execution to a crawl.
+Before running the above code, you should turn messages off (eg, "m bus off"); otherwise, the quantity of messages will slow execution to a crawl.

 If you want to set an execution breakpoint in the above code, make sure you use the appropriate virtual (16-bit) address.
 For example, to break on this instruction:

 	17772256        062711      ADD #200,(R1)   ; Step Page

 use the command "bp 172256", because while the code *is* physically located at 17772256, it is being executed at virtual address 172256, and execution breakpoints operate on virtual addresses.